2023 Daily Holidays that fall on March 4, include:

 World Festivals and Events (Date Order)

-Iditarod Race - March 4-19, 2023 - A Dogsled Race on the Iditarod Trail in Alaska running 1,000 miles from Anchorage to Nome
+Iditarod Race - March 2-17, 2024 - A Dogsled Race on the Iditarod Trail in Alaska (Starts on the First Saturday in March)

 Astrological Sign